FlowFuse/flowfuse/docs/install/docker/aws-marketplace.md

 ## Upgrade

-You can follow the normal FlowForge Docker [upgrade instructions](./README.md#upgrade), the install directory is `/opt/flowforge`
+You can follow the normal FlowFuse Docker [upgrade instructions](./README.md#upgrade), the install directory is `/opt/flowforge`